jberdeski/sp24-cse110-lab4/expose/javascript/part2.md

 8) The function should return the new array of discounted prices even though we define the variable `discounted` using `let` becuase it is within the scope, however since there is no `console.log` nothing gets printed.
 9) Line 11 will result in an error because we cannot assign to `finalPrice` since it uses `const`.
 10) Line 12 here will print out `3` becuase `console.log(length)` means print out the value of `length` to the console, also since we are not trying to reassign the value of the `const` variable `length`, there are no errors.
-11) The function would result in an error since the variable `discounted` is a `const` variable and the function attempts to reassign the array of `discounted`.
+11) The function should return the new array of discounted prices because even though `discoutned` uses `const` the `push` method is used to add elements to the array, but it does not change the reference of it, however since there is no `console.log` nothing gets printed.
 12) Accessing:

     A. `student.name`